dontmesswithcrypto/dontmesswithcrypto.github.io/README.md

 This site is dedicated to the proposition that all Americans have the right to communicate privately, and this is a right that we should defend.
 Today, that right is threatened by two draft bills that are being debated in the U.S. Senate: the [Law Enforcement Access to Encrypted Data](https://www.judiciary.senate.gov/press/rep/releases/graham-cotton-blackburn-introduce-balanced-solution-to-bolster-national-security-end-use-of-warrant-proof-encryption-that-shields-criminal-activity) (LEAED) Act, and the [EARN-IT](https://www.congress.gov/bill/116th-congress/senate-bill/3398/text) Act.

+These two bills, if passed by Congress and signed into law, would make it difficult impossible for U.S. communications providers to deploy end-to-end encryption technology, such as the technology used in modern phones, and communications systems such as WhatsApp, Signal, Facetime, and Apple iMessage.
+They would require providers to degrade this technology to the point where it may no longer provide security for our communications.

+To the U.S. Senators backing this legislation, the calculation is clear.
+They believe that the technology and privacy communities are impotent: that we will complain online, and donate to our think tanks, but there will be no electoral consequences for backing a movement to strip Americans of their privacy.
+They are wrong.
+This movement is intended to send a message to those Senators: this issue matters to us, and we are prepared to put our money where our mouths are.

+Both LEAED and EARN-IT were sponsored by Senator Lindsey Graham, the Chairman of the Senate Judiciary Committee.
+Senator Graham faces a challenging election in November, one that he could plausibly lose.
+His opponent, Jaime Harrison, stands a serious chance of unseating Graham this coming November.
+With a tight fundraising race between the candidates, we have an opportunity to send a clear message to Graham and his fellow committee members: **don't mess with crypto**.

+To support this campaign: [make a donation](dontmesswithcrypto.actblue.com).
+Or read on for more.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for